 We must follow the duties and privacy practices described in this notice and give you a copy of it.

-Silvertooth Family Dental will provide meaningful processes for the accommodation of individual rights.
+Silvertooth and Whinery Family Dental will provide meaningful processes for the accommodation of individual rights.

 1. Right to access protected health information (PHI) under HIPAA.

-- Upon receipt of a written request, Silvertooth Family Dental will send an acknowledgment to the patient/personal representative confirming receipt of the request for access.
+- Upon receipt of a written request, Silvertooth and Whinery Family Dental will send an acknowledgment to the patient/personal representative confirming receipt of the request for access.